codingk8/codeTraining_tracking_Recap/#100DaysOfCode - Round 1.md

 Tempted to get a picket for Eve Porcello workshop in London on May, 2nd 2019, the day before ReactJSGirl.
 It's on GraphQL and it would be the perfect opportunity to pratice GraphQL with React
 + Checked her GraphQL course on LinkedIn
-As sonn as I'm done with reviewing/ practicing React, GraphQL sounds so tempting.
+As soon as I'm done with reviewing/ practicing React, GraphQL sounds so tempting.

 #### Today's progress: